Employee Development at U of T

 An inclusive culture anchored in employee development.
 That’s the goal.

-Research shows that learning occurs in three ways, and that orchestrating them together leads to the better development for employees
+Research shows that learning occurs through Education, Experience and Exposure.
+Orchestrating them together leads to more effective employee development.

 Education is learning by instruction from an expert, in the physical classroom, a virtual classroom, and through self-paced online courseware.